Tracey Breaks the News: Writing and filming

 On 13 September 2017, the BBC formally announced that it had ordered a first series of three episodes.
 In a press release, it was revealed that along with Angela Merkel, Nicola Sturgeon and Theresa May, Ullman would be adding her take on the current First Lady of France Brigitte Macron and British Labour Party leader Jeremy Corbyn.
 "I am thrilled to be allowed to Break the News again with my fantastic team of writers and performers.
-It’s wonderful that there is so much comedy to be found in the world’s current terrifying doom spiral.
-These are uncertain times, but I have my money on Angela Merkel to win the German election - don’t let me down Angela, you are like my Dot in EastEnders.
-Theresa May - hang in there, I’m not done with you yet, and Nicola Sturgeon - all power to your elbow hen, I promise my accent will be 10% better this season.
-I can’t wait to play new characters including the glamorous FLOF (First Lady of France) Brigitte Macron and a certain Labour leader, who we imagine has a marvellous sense of humour and will no doubt be delighted to see himself depicted by a middle aged woman (please don’t shave your beard off Jeremy, we’ve just had one made).
+It's wonderful that there is so much comedy to be found in the world's current terrifying doom spiral.
+These are uncertain times, but I have my money on Angela Merkel to win the German election—don’t let me down Angela, you are like my Dot in EastEnders.
+Theresa May—hang in there, I'm not done with you yet, and Nicola Sturgeon—all power to your elbow hen, I promise my accent will be 10% better this season.
+I can't wait to play new characters including First Lady of France Brigitte Macron and a certain Labour leader, who we imagine has a marvellous sense of humour and will no doubt be delighted to see himself depicted by a middle aged woman (please don't shave your beard off Jeremy, we've just had one made).
 Onward!"

 Location filming began on 25 September.
 Writing and filming continued the week of transmission.

-In February 2018, Ullman revealed to writer and broadcaster Claire Fordham that writing on the second series had already begun.
-Filming on the new series commenced 30 April 2018.
+In February 2018, Ullman revealed to writer and broadcaster Claire Fordham that writing for the second series had already begun.
+Filming on the new series commenced on 30 April 2018.
 On 15 May 2018, it was confirmed that the show would return to BBC One on 1 June with a new series consisting of three episodes.

-A photo of Ullman made up as a British Conservative politician, and current Secretary of State for Environment, Food and Rural Affairs, Michael Gove, was released by the BBC on 16 May.
+On 16 May, the BBC released a photo of Ullman in costume as British Conservative politician Michael Gove, the then-Secretary of State for Environment, Food and Rural Affairs.
 It was further revealed that British politician Jacob Rees-Mogg, played by actor Liam Hourican, would be added to the show's long roster of impersonations.
-Mogg, presented as one-half of a double-act, is accompanied by his "very long-suffering Nanny."
-Also returning to the series is Ben Miller as Rupert Murdoch playing opposite Ullman as wife Jerry Hall.
+Rees-Mogg is presented as one-half of a double act, accompanied by his "very long-suffering nanny."
+Also returning to the series is Ben Miller as Rupert Murdoch, playing opposite Ullman as his wife, Jerry Hall.